k1rlm/neovim-config/README.md

 <h3>All these plugins you can find on https://vimawesome.com/</h3>
 <h3>I enabled the UTF-8 encoding, if you want you can disable it</h3>
 <h3>Colorscheme: dogrun from awesome-vim-colorschemes</h3>
+<h3>P.s.
+To use plugins you need to install vim-plug.
+You can install it from here: https://github.com/junegunn/vim-plug</h3>
 <img src="https://github.com/k1rlm/neovim-config/blob/main/myneovim.png"</img>